 Think of Haridwar and the visuals of Har Ki Pauri come to our mind, with the chants of evening Arti surrounded by as many people as the banks of Ganga can fit in.
 We know Ganga is the most revered deity here, as she comes down from the Himalayas and enters the plains to nurture the whole of Gangetic plains.
 We know if Ganga is there, Shiva cannot be far apart.
-Yes, the city of Haridwar is full of Shiva temples.
+Yes, the holy town is full of Shiva temples.
 However, what is not popular knowledge is that there are some of the most ancient and powerful Shakti Temples or Devi Temples in Haridwar.

 Come with me to explore the Shakti or Devi Temples in Haridwar.